ntiseira/webApi-azure-adal-withReactAppClient/README.md

 Configure the service project<br/>

--Open the TodoListService\Web.Config file<br/>
+-Open the OrdersManager.Api\Web.Config file<br/>
 -Find the app key ida:Tenant and replace the existing value with your Azure AD tenant name.<br/>
--Find the app key ida:Audience and replace the existing value with the App ID URI you registered earlier for the TodoListService-NativeDotNet app.
-For instance use https://<your_tenant_name>/TodoListService-NativeDotNet, where <your_tenant_name> is the name of your Azure AD tenant.<br/>
+-Find the app key ida:Audience and replace the existing value with the App ID URI you registered earlier for the OrdersApi app.
+For instance use https://<your_tenant_name>/OrdersApi, where <your_tenant_name> is the name of your Azure AD tenant.<br/>

 Open some text editor and to configure the react app project

 Configure the client project

 Open the FE\src\AdalReact\adalConfig.js file<br/>
+Find the property key endpoint and replace the existing value with https://<your_tenant_name>/OrdersApi.<br/>
 Find the property key instance and replace the existing value with https://login.microsoftonline.com/.<br/>
 Find the property key ida:Tenant and replace the existing value with your Azure AD tenant name.<br/>
 Find the property key ida:ClientId and replace the existing value with the application ID (clientId) of the OrdersReact application copied from the Azure portal.<br/>